 Group companies also offer regular training on the topics covered by the Code of Conduct.
-Failure to adhere to the principles presented here can expose ourselves, colleagues, and Sampo Group companies to reputational risk, as well as legal and regulatory sanctions.
+Failure to adhere to the principles presented here can expose us, our colleagues, and the various Sampo Group companies to reputational risk, as well as legal and regulatory sanctions.

-Sampo plc and the Group companies also expect suppliers and other business partners to comply with the principles of this Code of Conduct throughout their own operations and supply chains.
+Sampo plc and the Group companies also expect our suppliers and other business partners to comply with the principles of this Code of Conduct throughout their own operations and supply chains.

-Sampo Group is committed to providing safety, well-being, and financial security in society, as is in the interests of and expected by the company and its customers, shareholders, business partners, supervisory authorities, and other stakeholders.
+Sampo Group is committed to providing safety, well-being, and financial security in society, as this is in the interests of and expected by the company and its customers, shareholders, business partners, supervisory authorities, and other stakeholders.

-Sampo Group believes that environmental, social, and governance (ESG) issues have an impact on the long-term performance, risks, and value of all companies.
-Hence, taking these issues into account in investment analysis, decision-making, reporting, and engagement activities is an important instrument to improve the risk-return profile of investments, and it is a critical success factor for investment activities.
-Sampo Group has signed the UN Principles for Responsible Investment (PRI) and is dedicated to further strengthening ESG considerations in investment management and operations.
+Sampo Group believes that environmental, social and governance (ESG) issues have an impact on the long-term performance, risks, and value of all companies.
+Hence, taking these issues into account in investment analysis, decision-making, reporting, and engagement activities is an important instrument for improving the risk-return profile of investments, and it is a critical success factor in regard to investment activities.
+Furthermore, in order to ensure responsible investment, Sampo Group is committed to utilizing various ESG strategies, such as ESG integration, screenings, and active ownership.

 Information security refers to the processes and tools designed and deployed to protect business information from modification, disruption, destruction, and unlawful inspection.
 Cybersecurity comprises technologies, processes, and controls that are designed to protect systems, networks, and data from cyber events.
 Information security and cybersecurity are both important factors in ensuring that Sampo Group companies are successful in their business operations.